-The statistical operators (marked \ddagger), when applied to discrete sets, and those marked \dagger , only make sense over finite collections, but \sum and \prod , as well as being lexically irregular in not being the infix operators writ large, are different in that they can have a calculus connotation.
+The statistical operators (marked \ddagger), when applied to discrete sets, and those marked \ddagger only make sense over finite collections, but \sum and \prod , as well as being lexically irregular in not being the infix operators writ large, are different in that they can have a calculus connotation.
 Here neither OpenMath nor MathML 3 make any clear distinctions, nor, in their defence, do the vast majority of mathematics texts.
 Is that sum meant to be absolutely convergent or only conditionally convergent?
 Only a careful analysis of the surrounding text will show, if then.

-To help those authors who wish to make such distinctions, OpenMath probably ought to have a CD of symbols with finer distinctions, just as it should for the various kinds of integrals such as Cauchy Principal Value.
+To help those authors who wish to make such distinctions, OpenMath probably ought to have a CD of symbols with finer distinctions, just as it should for the various kinds of integrals such as Cauchy Principal Value, but this is not an OpenMath/MathML issue.